Allegations & Charges

 There is also information that those witnesses who were successfully corrupted were enticed to make contact with other witnesses, for the purpose of their corruption.

 Please visit the Court’s website for more information on The Prosecutor v.
-Gicheru and Bett.
+Bett.

 The Accused is alleged to have committed the crimes listed below under the following modes of criminal liability: